Eleonora (short story): Major themes

 A woman returning from beyond the grave to visit her former love is a device often used by Poe.
 See also "Ligeia" and "Morella".
 Poe also often wrote about the death of beautiful women, which he considered the most poetical topic in the world.

 Critical response

+Not long after its initial publication, an anonymous review in the Boston Notion referred to "Eleonora" as having been "written with much power, and in that gentleman's [Poe's] peculiar style".
 Poe's friend Thomas Holley Chivers praised "Eleonora" for being nearly a prose poem.
 He compared its originality and its execution to the work of Ossian.
 Poe biographer Arthur Hobson Quinn called it "one of his finest stories."